Archibald Murray: Retreat from Mons

 Wilson returned to GHQ on 29 August from a visit to Joffre to find – he said – "a perfect debacle" with "Murray leading the fright".

 Autumn 1914

-On 4 September Murray had an important meeting with Gallieni (military governor of Paris) and Maunoury (commander, French Sixth Army) to discuss the planned Allied counterattack which would become the First Battle of the Marne.
+On 4 September Murray had an important meeting with Joseph Gallieni (military governor of Paris) and Michel Maunoury (commander, French Sixth Army) to discuss the planned Allied counterattack which would become the First Battle of the Marne.
 Murray had no idea when French, who was out visiting British I Corps, was to return and was unwilling to make any decision in his absence.
 After a three-hour meeting a provisional agreement was drawn up; the French came away with the impression that the British would not cooperate and that Murray had "une grande repugnance" for them, but he did in fact pass the plans along to French.
-Whilst this was going on, Wilson was negotiating separate plans with Franchet d'Esperey (French Fifth Army, on the British right).
+Whilst this was going on, Wilson was negotiating separate plans with Louis Franchet d'Esperey (French Fifth Army, on the British right).